Jmete/youtube-dislikes/README.md

 <b>Note:</b> After initial investigation, we decided to go with dislike_like_ratio, although this is not present in the script.
 This is because it is included as a calcualated column in PostgreSQL itself.
 Furthermore, we used a normalization technique of adding 1 to the numerator and denominator to avoid any 0 division errors as well as avoiding too many rows simply being 0 (due to 0/X = 0).
 This column is a major focal point of our research since it allows us to sort the database by the dislike_like_ratio as well as determine roughly how problematic a video is.
 However, we will not be able to calculate this in a real-life situation due to the dislike data being hidden which is a future challenge.
 Thus, we must find suitable proxies during our analysis stage.

+## Optimizing the database
+The following command was used to optimize the database entered through psql remotely.
+We performed the "ANALYZE" command on the table, as well as created an index for important columns used for lookups or sorting.

+- ANALYZE video_data;
+- CREATE INDEX idx_views ON video_data(view_count);
+- CREATE INDEX idx_likes ON video_data(like_count);
+- CREATE INDEX idx_dislikes ON video_data(dislike_count);
+- CREATE INDEX idx_dislike_like_ratio ON video_data(dislike_like_ratio);

+It should be noted that during the creation of the database table, we will naturally have an index already on the unique id of the row as well as the video_id being designated as a unique column.
+The final indexes should be the following:
+- "video_data_pkey" PRIMARY KEY, btree (row_id)
+- "idx_dislike_like_ratio" btree (dislike_like_ratio)
+- "idx_dislikes" btree (dislike_count)
+- "idx_likes" btree (like_count)
+- "idx_views" btree (view_count)
+- "video_data_id_key" UNIQUE CONSTRAINT, btree (id)

+Doing so allowed us to shorten processing times from over 8 hours to a few minutes or even seconds depending on the complexity of the sql command.

+## Extracting csv files for analysis
+Once our data is inside PostgreSQL, we can use sql commands to run operations to extract a smaller sample size better suited for statistical analysis.
+The csv files we extracted were the following:
+- Exporting the top 500,000 most disliked rows based on dislike_like_ratio.
+- Exporting the top 500,000 most liked rows based on dislike_like ratio.
+- Exporting a 1% random sample resulting in over 800,000 rows.

+SQL Commands through psql are the following:
+- Most disliked: \copy (SELECT * FROM video_data ORDER BY dislike_like_ratio DESC LIMIT 500000) to '/run/user/1000/gvfs/smb-share:server=metebox,share=data/JAMES/datasets/youtube-meta/youtube-02-2019-dump/mostliked500k_new.csv' csv header;

+- Most liked: \copy (SELECT * FROM video_data ORDER BY dislike_like_ratio ASC LIMIT 500000) to '/run/user/1000/gvfs/smb-share:server=metebox,share=data/JAMES/datasets/youtube-meta/youtube-02-2019-dump/mostliked_500000.csv' csv header;

+- 1% Random Sample: \copy (SELECT * FROM video_data TABLESAMPLE BERNOULLI (1)) to '/run/user/1000/gvfs/smb-share:server=metebox,share=data/JAMES/datasets/youtube-meta/youtube-02-2019-dump/random_percent_1.csv' csv header;

 # Analysis Steps

 ### TO DO